Many or all companies we feature compensate us. Compensation and editorial

 Personal Finance Gold

-How to Buy Gold: The Beginners Guide
+How to Buy Gold: The Beginner’s Guide

-Gold is a valuable addition to any portfolio, but buying it requires a thoughtful approach.
 There are five main ways to buy gold—buying physical gold, holding physical gold in an IRA, investing in gold ETFs and mutual funds, investing in gold futures and options, and investing in gold stocks.

 Each has its nuances to consider.
 In this beginner’s guide, we’ll start by explaining how to buy gold, the steps for each method, and how to avoid any pitfalls.